eProsima/Micro-XRCE-DDS-docs/docs/client_api.rst

 The ``uxrStreamId`` returned represents the new stream and can be used to manage it.
 The number of available calls to this function must be less or equal than ``CONFIG_MAX_OUTPUT_RELIABLE_STREAMS`` CMake argument.

-:session: Session structure previously initialized.
+:session: Session structure previously initialized and created.
 :buffer: Memory block where the messages will be written.
 :size: Buffer size.
 :history: History used for reliable connection.
           The buffer size will be split into smaller buffers using this value.
-          The history must be a power of two.
+          The history must be a divisor of the buffer size.

 ------